tweibley/legate/docs/refactor-app.md

     *   Check for any broken functionality, incorrect responses, or errors in the server logs.
     *   Verify that pages render correctly and HTMX interactions still work as expected.
 *   **After all modules are refactored**:
-    *   Perform a full regression test of the entire web application.
+    *   Perform a full regression test of the entire web application. **[ALL MODULES REFACTORED - FULL REGRESSION TEST PENDING]**

 ## 6. Potential Challenges & Considerations